+91 9895734005

 Regular Abhyanga self-massage helps to improve circulation, reduce stress, and protect your skin health.

-A sequence of therapies are done so that oil may be applied in a systematically.
+A sequence of therapies are done so that oil may be applied systematically.
 The practitioner employs gentle rhythmic strokes, stimulating blood circulation, easing muscular tension, and bringing relaxation, but each step dovetails into an integrated form that helps nourish and revitalize the body.

 There are seven steps of Abhyanga in the body.
 These help in the unblocking and balancing of the vital energy channels so that there is better distribution of energy throughout the body.
 Different positions are beneficial in relaxing or toning up the body.